Configuring code patterns#

 Organization admins can manage access to this feature

 By default, Codacy analyzes your repositories using a subset of the supported analysis tools and code patterns.
-These defaults are based on current best practices and community feedback, and you can adapt them to your needs in several ways:
+These defaults are based on current best practices and community feedback, and you can adapt them to your needs as follows:

 - Configuring tools and code patterns using the Codacy UI